marioir2001/scanservjs_ha/docs/scanservjs_setup.md

 ## 💡 Example actions

-The remaining `move_*.js` files are provided as examples and can be freely customized.
+The supplied `move_*.js` actions are examples intended to help you get started.
+Feel free to adapt them to your own workflow or replace them with custom actions.

 For example: